henter/yokubi/src/Section1/Part2/Lesson28.md

 We've finally run into all of the basic stems of godan verbs, so this is a good time to review what we've learned.
 Please don't try to memorize this.
 Knowing that these ideas exist is enough.
 If your eyes gloss over, relax.
 If you can't do it, move on.

 The names given are just simple descriptions/reminders of the form, they aren’t proper grammatical names.
-In parenthesis, the Japanese name and its respective proper terminology will be presented for those who are curious, but you don’t need to remember it.
+The Japanese name and its respective proper terminology will be presented for those who are curious, but you don’t need to remember it.
 If a stem or form is referred to in the rest of the guide, it will be with the plain English descriptor, not the Japanese name.

 | Form            | Name                   | Japanese term                                   |
 |-----------------|------------------------|-------------------------------------------------|